 Now in order to finalize our converse we need to highlight the standard upper bound for reliable transmission for each receiver given by:

 Finally, if we take the limit as $n \rightarrow \infty$ for \eqref{Equ:IConv2_1}, \eqref{Equ:IConv2_2}, such that $\gamma_1(\epsilon_n,\tau_n)$ and $\gamma_2( \epsilon_n,\tau_n) \rightarrow 0$, Our converse for the individual secrecy capacity region in \eqref{Equ:ICap2} is complete.
 Now, we turn to the other half of the theorem that indicates that the joint secrecy capacity region is empty if the eavesdropper is less noisy than the two legitimate receivers.
-The proof is based on Lemma~\ref{Prop:LessN} and \cite[Proposition 3.4]{Bloch} as follows:
+The proof is based on Lemma~\ref{Prop:LessN} and is a direct consequence of \cite[Proposition 3.4]{Bloch} and \cite{Csis} as follows:

 where $(a)$ follows from Fano's inequality; $(b)$ follows from \eqref{Equ:JoiCond}, for $\mathrm {M}_0 = \emptyset$; while $(c)$ follows from Lemma~\ref{Prop:LessN} because $\mathrm{Z} \succeq \mathrm{Y}_1$, which implies that $\mathrm{\mathbb{I}(M_1;Y}_1^n \arrowvert \mathrm{M}_2) \leq \mathrm{ \mathbb{I}(M_1;Z}^n \arrowvert \mathrm{M}_2)$.
 Similarly, we have for $R_2$ the following